deepnetworkgmbh/joseki/TECH_DESIGN.md

 2. _Commit to `master`_.
 These pipelines main task is to publish ready-to-use docker images.
 Each job, service, infrastructure templates might have separate pipeline.
 3. _Release_ - ensures getting-started samples are in working state, and creates Github release with pinned services versions.

-*Continuous Delivery* pipeline, which deploys *Kubegaard* to the real infrastructure is out of this repository scope.
+*Continuous Delivery* pipeline, which deploys *Joseki* to the real infrastructure is out of this repository scope.